 E. Revenue Diversion Waivers Under Privatization

-One of the most significant grant assurances is the revenue diversion restriction.
+One of the grant assurances is the revenue diversion restriction.
 This assurance requires that revenues generated by an airport be used for airport purposes or to finance other transportation facilities in the metropolitan area.
 The revenue diversion assurance prevents municipalities from using airport revenues for general municipal purposes unrelated to transportation.

-For privatization to work, this assurance must be modified.
+For privatization to work, this assurance would need to be modified.
 When an airport privatizes, the private operator will collect most airport revenues (landing fees, terminal rents, concession rights, parking revenues, etc.).
 These revenues will flow to the private operator, not to the public sponsor.
 The public sponsor will receive compensation in the form of an upfront payment and/or annual fees, but The SJU concession agreement allocates 92% of gross revenues to Aerostar after the $15.4M annual fee (2013 Agreement, Section 4.2) (2013 agreement).

 Section 47134 authorizes the FAA to waive the revenue diversion restriction as a condition of privatization approval.
 The waiver does not allow arbitrary diversion of airport revenues to general municipal purposes.
 Rather, it acknowledges that the private operator will retain airport revenues in exchange for assuming operational and financial risk, making capital investments, and returning value to the public sponsor in the form of upfront payments or annual concession fees.